SEKOIA-IO/documentation/_shared_content/automate/library/fortigate-firewalls.md

 ### Post Fortigate FQDN Address

-Add a new FQDN object to a Fortigate Firewall
+Add a new FQDN object to a Fortigate Firewall.

 #### Arguments